The Case of the Missing Toenail [READ]

 WANT MORE?
 Read my story about being locked out of my room naked

 Place: Pushkar, Rajasthan

 Language: The main language is Hindi.
-English and Marwari are spoken as well
+English and Marwari are spoken as well, plus hundreds of others

 Have you ever broken off your toenail?
 Did you ever find it!?!